jlevy/leximetry/README.md

   - **Score 5:** Scientifically precise and logical; if objective, assertions have multiple citations from credible sources; if subjective, are thoroughly discussed from multiple perspectives.

+- **Metric:** *Depth*

+  - **Description:** To what degree does the work include all relevant details that are generally within scope of the topic or narrative?
+    This reflects the level of detail in the work for both non-fiction and fiction.

+  - **Score 0:** Cannot assess.
+    Content is missing.

+  - **Score 1:** Disjointed ideas or a very short text or post where there is largely a single thought.
+A one-sentence post on Twitter would have this score.

+  - **Score 2:** A short post that covers a clear set of ideas but makes no effort to be comprehensive.
+Many short blog posts with a few ideas or threads on Twitter are like this.
+Writing of only a few paragraphs but still containing some detail and nuance should have this score.

+  - **Score 3:** Carefully written and with at least 2 pages of highly dense technical material or at least 3-4 pages of typical text.
+    It may or may not have citations or footnotes.
+    For example, it could be a long blog post.
+    For fiction, it should have detail and be several pages, like a short story.

+  - **Score 4:** For nonfiction, this means a focused but thorough work, such as a long research paper complete with related work, many citations and deep coverage of specifics.
+For fiction, it should have significant detail and be at least 10 pages long.

+  - **Score 5:** For nonfiction, this means a comprehensive and fully researched treatment of the topic.
+    Includes a full treatment with great detail, significant numbers of citations and key terminology defined within the work.
+    For fiction, this is an extensive and detailed creative work, such as a complete and internally consistent, well-written novel or fantasy book with many characters.

 - **Metric:** *Sensitivity*